Brain stimulation reward: Cholinergic drugs

 Cholinergic drugs have been less extensively studied than monoamines and opioids.
 The most commonly studied cholinergic drug is nicotine, the highly-addictive, psychoactive substance in cigarettes.
 Nicotine is an agonist of nicotinic acetylcholine receptors (nAchRs), which are ligand-gated ion channels.
 The addictive properties of nicotine have been found to be associated with agonism specifically of the α4β2 sub-type of nicotinic receptors.
 Many studies have confirmed that low doses of nicotine result in ICSS facilitation, while higher doses result in ICSS depression.
 Chronic treatment with nicotine does not result in tolerance to ICSS facilitation at low doses, but does result in tolerance to the depressive effects of high doses.
 Withdrawal-induced depression of ICSS facilitation at low doses is also observed, as in MOR agonists and monoamine stimulants.
 The effects of nicotine treatment on ICSS response thresholds and maximum response rates are not as significant as they are in the case of many addictive MOR agonists and monoamine stimulants.

 GABAergic drugs

 GABAergic transmission is inhibitory, and the two main receptors for GABA are GABAA and GABAB.
 Drugs that act on GABAA receptors, which are ligand-gated ion channels, are more widely studied, as they generally produce more robust effects on sedation and anxiety, and they are commonly prescribed for therapeutic uses.
-Several of these drugs have addictive properties, including several benzodiazepines and barbiturates.
-Low doses of these drugs generally result in ICSS facilitation, while higher doses can result in depression of ICSS and an overall decrease in the maximum response rate.
-The latter is likely related to an impaired ability to respond due to the sedative and hypnotic properties of these drugs.
 Ethanol influences GABA receptor activity, and has been found to moderately facilitate ICSS, despite older publications suggesting these findings are inconsistent.
+Alcohol has several other pharmacological targets other than GABAergic vectors alone, and its metabolite acetaldehyde can activate the mesolimbic dopamine system, particularly at lower levels of drinking.

 GABAB receptor agonists and positive allosteric modulators have been found to result in ICSS depression and have been found to inhibit the reinforcing effects of several drugs, including cocaine, methamphetamine, and nicotine, reversing the ICSS facilitation these drugs typically cause.